[My student] has been motivated and ambitious because of his involvement with BAM @Work and how BAM @Work has taught him to be responsible.

 Our Workforce Development Programs Offer

-Over the past two years, Youth Guidance’s Youth Workforce Development programs have served 428 youth and facilitated placements for 306 youth into workforce opportunities.
+Over the past two years, Youth Guidance’s Career Readiness and Success (formerly Youth Workforce Development) programs have served 428 youth and facilitated placements for 306 youth into workforce opportunities.

 @Work is a specially designed year-long program for students who have successfully progressed through the BAM and WOW programs.
 The curriculum builds off of the BAM and WOW core values to empower participants to build and deepen relationships that impact their post-secondary success.